Social Skills Groups

 We run social skills groups:

-- During the school term, subject to availability and interest of other children
+- During the school term, subject to availability and interest of other children, including special programs such as:

 - Every school holidays (read more about our School Holiday Programs here)